mtlynch/mtlynch.io/content/notes/zig-unit-test-c-project/index.md

 The complete example at this stage [is on Github](https://github.com/tiny-pilot/ustreamer/tree/zig-30-unit-test).

+## Checking for false positive test results

-I want to ensure that my test is truly executing the C code and not just returning a false positive.
+My unit test is succeeding, but I want to ensure that the test is truly executing the C code and not just returning a false positive.
 I can verify this by intentionally introducing a bug into the C code.

 This is a snippet from the implementation of `base64.c`: